Home

 We’ll do some traveling on this blog – first Machu Picchu and the Sacred Valley, later Lake Titicaca and a couple of the floating islands; maybe Arequipa and Cañón del Cotahuasi, the canyon that’s twice the depth of America’s Grand Canyon; or maybe the Peruvian jungle – places we’ve wanted to visit since sixth grade geography.
 (Remember those days?
 Endless memorization of names we couldn’t even pronounce, let alone recall?
 It’s funny how they’ve stuck in the back of my mind all these years.)

-We’ll ride buses on narrow roads through the high Andes, hike, canoe, live with Peruvian families, eat foods we’ve never heard of, sip late-night coffee on the plaza, make new friends, get lost wandering through the streets, maybe even learn a bit of Inca folk-dancing along with our Salsa lessons.It won’t all be adventure travel Peru style.
+We’ll ride buses on narrow roads through the high Andes, hike, canoe, live with Peruvian families, eat foods we’ve never heard of, sip late-night coffee on the plaza, make new friends, get lost wandering through the streets, maybe even learn a bit of Inca folk-dancing along with our Salsa lessons.
+It won’t all be adventure travel Peru style.
 Mainly, this blog will be about learning a language.
 Specifically, about learning Spanish.
+We’re testing ourselves and our thoughts on how to learn a foreign language, and we invite you to learn along with us.

-For a month, we’ll be enrolled in an intensive Spanish program – four hours a day combining formal small group classes and private tutoring, with an additional hour a day one-on-one with a Peruvian student who wants to learn English.
+For a month, we’ll be enrolled in an intensive Spanish program – four hours a day combining formal small group classes and private tutoring, with an additional hour a day one-on-one with a Peruvian tandem who wants to learn English.
 We’ll teach him (or her) and in turn she (or he) will teach us.
 We’ll see how best to make that work.
 We’ll be staying with a Peruvian family, so we’ll develop and hone our thoughts on how to get the most language learning from a homestay.
 We’ll purposefully wander the streets of Cusco, introduce ourselves to strangers, and practice our newly learned Spanish skills.

 We’ll share with you what we’re learning.
 We’ll pass along the high points – and, no doubt, some frustrations.
 We’ll try new things.
 We’ll see how best to turn our experiences with unwritten languages into learning one so common as Spanish, and we’ll pass whatever works along in the blog.
+Click here to learn Spanish in Latin America.

 So stay tuned.
 We’ll be back.
 Or is it, ¿Nosotros regresaremos? ¿Quién sabe?
 We’ll know in a couple of weeks.